francois-gm/go-kabk/go4-2021-2022-thesis-assignment/10-optimizing/README.md

 # Optimizing 🚀

-1. Proper ressource size
+1. Proper files ressource size
 2. How properties affect page rendering
+3. Prefixing properties and property browser support

-## 1. Proper ressource size
+## 1. Proper files ressource size

 If one assumes that among a website's goals, **communication** takes precedence over **archiving**, then optimal page load and approriate ressoure size are indeed important.